Siddharth-Tech23/Netflix-Clone/README.md

 # Netflix-clone
-# This project is made by using html css
+# This project is made by using Html Css